PlayShareApp/Public-API-Documentation/Documentation/Websocket/README.md

 ## VIDEO END
 ### **Description**
-Gets send to Client when a User succesfully calls the Video End Route.
+Gets sent to the Client when a User successfully calls the Video End Route.

 ### Example
 ```json